wardabk/myPortfolio/README.md

 # Warda BOUBAKER - Portfolio Website

 Welcome to my official portfolio website.
-It showcases my skills, projects, and services .
+It showcases my skills, my projects, and my services .

 This portfolio features a responsive, modern design with sections that include an introduction, skills, services, portfolio, and contact information.